 The CHP sponsors intensive cultural and research study abroad experiences.
 Previous destinations include Curacao, Japan and the Galapagos Islands.
-This past May, Professor Helaine Silverman (Anthropology) led a group of students through a thrilling exploration of Peru.
-In January 2019, students in Professor Robert Pahre's CHP course will explore the national parks of West Texas and adjacent parts of New Mexico.
+Professor Helaine Silverman (Anthropology) has led groups of students through a thrilling exploration of Peru.
+Students in Professor Robert Pahre's CHP course have explored the national parks of West Texas and adjacent parts of New Mexico.

 Convocation is an annual event with a thought-provoking guest speaker who addresses questions of broad contemporary importance.
 This event is held in memory of former Chancellor's Scholar Keith L. Kelroy, and is supported by gifts in his memory.